 So how about research, and why does that get confused with benchmarking?
 Typically, it happens when a company researches best practices, but stops short of correlating those best practices with their potential to improve performance.
 Undoubtedly, best practice evaluation is an integral and essential part of benchmarking, but researching and then implementing best practices is little more than imitation.

 Supply chain benchmarking on the other hand, with its dual emphasis on measurement and best practice, is a process of understanding what works for whom, and more to the point, why it works.
 It helps to nurture the understanding of how a particular practice might affect your own logistics operation.

 7. Collaboration: The Secret Sauce of Supply Chain Benchmarking

 The previous section of this post highlights the differences between benchmarking and other ways of gathering performance intelligence, such as surveys and research.
-What both of these other methods lack is the one thing which makes benchmarking more successful in driving change and improvement.
+What these other methods lack is the one thing that makes benchmarking more successful in driving change and improvement.

-That ingredient is called collaboration, and it’s also the reason why benchmarking can be a difficult activity without sufficient knowledge, energy, and expertise to make it work.
+That ingredient is called collaboration, and it is one of the most stressful elements of benchmarking for teams without sufficient knowledge, energy, and expertise to make it work.